 Inside, reviewers were pleased that the Escalade Hybrid’s luxury trappings didn’t stray from those of the gas-only version.
 Though the third row was called out for feeling cramped, reviewers found the first two rows to be plenty comfortable.
 Standard equipment includes a power sunroof, leather upholstery, heated and ventilated front seats, tri-zone climate control, navigation, Bluetooth and a Bose stereo.
 Upgrading to the Platinum trim adds power-retractable running boards, an adjustable suspension and more luxurious features.

 Cadillac Escalade Hybrid Pictures

 If you like the Escalade Hybrid’s fuel economy but don’t care much about the Cadillac badge, check out the 2010 Chevrolet Tahoe Hybrid.
 The two use the same hybrid powertrain, so the Tahoe Hybrid gets similar fuel economy and handles about the same.
 It may not be as luxurious as the Escalade Hybrid, but it also comes standard with leather upholstery and plenty of luxury features.

 Another alternative to consider is the 2010 Mercedes-Benz GL.
 When equipped with a diesel engine, the GL gets great fuel economy for a large SUV, although it’s still not as good as the Escalade Hybrid.
-While the base GL doesn’t come with as many standard features, it has a slightly better reliability score.
 Additionally, reviewers liked the GL’s high-quality interior and comfortable ride when it was new.